codacy/docs/docs/organizations/managing-security-and-risk.md

 | **Visibility**                     | Logging should always be included for security events to better allow attack detection and help defend against vulnerabilities.                                                                                  |
 | **XSS**                            | Cross-Site Scripting (XSS) attacks inject malicious client-side scripts into trusted websites that are visited by the end users.                                                                                 |
 | **Other**                          | Other language-specific security issues.                                                                                                                                                                         |

-!!! note
-    Due to a recent update, some issues may be temporarily assigned the **Not yet categorized** category.
-To categorize these issues, you can [reanalyze the default branch of the relevant repository](../faq/repositories/how-do-i-reanalyze-my-repository.md#reanalyzing-a-branch).